pmoe7/OW-AimAssist/README.md

 * To close it, click on the window and press "Q"
 * You can play the game either in Fullscreen or Borderless Windowed; it does not matter

-## Compiling the Source Code
+## Editing the Source Code

 1. You will need to download and install Python
+2. Install the required packages listed below
+3. Open the "ow.py" in any text editor and make the changes you want.

+### How to use PIP to install Python packages

-2. Then open a CMD terminal and type:
+Open a CMD terminal and type the commands like below for each of the package.

 'pip install [library name]'

 For example,